awsdocs/amazon-connect-user-guide/doc_source/agentconsole-guide.md

 For agents to use the CCP, you also need to allow access for the softphone signaling endpoints, which are hosted in Amazon EC2\.

+When there are new IP address ranges supported for Amazon Connect, they are added to the publicly available [ip\-ranges\.json](https://ip-ranges.amazonaws.com/ip-ranges.json) for a minimum of 30 days before they are used by the service\.
+After 30 days, softphone traffic through the new IP address ranges increases over the subsequent two weeks\.
+After two weeks, traffic is routed through the new ranges equivalent to all available ranges\.

 ### Status Settings<a name="status"></a>

 The status settings are used for reporting purposes to ensure that system issues are resolved quickly and to manage resources\.